-ID RISK DESCRIPTION EFFECT(S) 209 TASI may not have sufficient number of signal maintainers for testing.
-Delays to construction/testing.
-Delays to completion of infrastructure may delay acceptance of vehicles 223 Major program elements may not be successfully integrated with existing operations and infrastructure in advance of revenue service.
-Proposed changes resulting from electrification may not be fully and properly integrated into existing system.
-Rework resulting in cost increases and schedule delays 240 Property not acquired in time for contractor to do work.
-Property Acquisition not complete per contractor availability date <> Fee <> Easement <> Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment Potential delays in construction schedule 263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+ID RISK DESCRIPTION EFFECT(S) Property not acquired in time for contractor to do work.
+240 Property Acquisition not complete per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment • Potential delays in construction schedule 263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
 Delay in testing of EMUs.
 Delay in Revenue Service Date.
 Additional costs for Stadler and BBII due to overall schedule delays.
-010 Potential for Stadler's sub-suppliers to fall behind schedule or delays in parts supply chain result in late completion of vehicles.
-Delay in obtaining parts / components.
-Cost increases.
-(See Owner for allocation of costs) Schedule increase - 3 months (See Owner for allocation of damages associated with this Risk) 021 EMU production delay.
-Possible that there are quality issues, failed factory tests, poor integration / control of suppliers.
-Schedule Increase - up to 6 months (6 months float already built into 36 month schedule) 244 Delays to completion of Segment 4 and then the entire alignment would create storage issues and impede the ability to exercise (power up and move) EMUs and delay testing of the delivered EMUs.
+318 Change of vehicle suppliers results in additional first article inspections at cost to JPB PCEP incurs additional cost to validate supplier and product, including repeat FAIs as needed 244 Delays to completion of Segment 4 and then the entire alignment would create storage issues and impede the ability to exercise (power up and move) EMUs and delay testing of the delivered EMUs.
 Delay claims from the EMU contractor (Stadler) and expiration of the EMU 2 year warranty before putting significant mileage on the EMUs.
-312 Project executed the OCS Option; increase in procurement durations for necessary OCS Parts (Conductor Rail) has led to an associated increase in costs and schedule duration for the overall project Additional cost to project, primarily from additional bus bridges.
+Inability to exercise EMUs 296 PG&E needs to complete interconnection to be sufficiently complete to accept interim power Delay in testing and increased costs 319 Failure of BBI to order cages in advance results in delays to foundation installation Delays in installation of catenary system and additional cost for track protection and oversight.
+322 BBII needs to complete traction power substations to be sufficiently complete to accept interim power Delay in testing and increased costs Prolonged delay to resolve issues (up to 12 months) 013 Vehicle manufacturer could default.
+Increase in legal expenses Potential price increase to resolve contract issue 067 Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
+Relocation work will be performed by others and may not be completed to meet BBII's construction schedule.
+Delay in progress of catenary installation resulting in claims and schedule delay